 Building a P2P Payment app all by yourself is a tedious task.
 It requires time and a considerable amount of resources.
-You have to carry out your product licensing as well.
+Proper licensing should be done as well.
 All these are provided by a developer.
 But how do you choose the right one?
 Whom to hire?
 Freelancer or Professional Agency?

 While freelancers are enthusiastic individuals keen on serving with passion, they don’t guarantee long term sustenance and professionalism.
-Freelancers tend to leave in the middle of the development process.
-Hence they have no sense of professional obligation towards their project.
+Freelancers are often reported to leave in the middle of the development process.
+They are not bound by the legal norms that tie agencies to servitude.

-We’d always advise you to do for professional agencies.
+Hence it is always advised to go for a professional agency.
 They would charge more than freelancers, but it’s worth the investment.
-They would always have high-end tools and software in their inventory to deliver cutting edge solutions in the market.
-They’d have many people working in separate teams.
+We invest in high-end tools and software in their inventory to deliver cutting edge solutions in the market.

-Unlike freelancers, they deliver projects within the stipulated time and budget.
-Plus, they give at least 3 to 5 years of guarantee.
-Their methodology incorporates agile techniques aligned with the latest market trends and innovations.
-Also, they keep a follow-up system for feedback and necessary updates.
+Unlike freelancers, a trusted mobile app development company like us will deliver projects within the stipulated time and budget.
+Our methodology incorporates agile techniques aligned with the latest market trends and innovations.

 Some Popular P2p Apps In The Market Right Now